 Practice Note: Tribes may have names in common, requiring notice to be provided to more than one tribe if a specific tribe is not identified.
 For example, if a participant has reason to know the child is Cherokee without additional information regarding a region or tribe, notice should be given to the Eastern Band of Cherokee Indians in North Carolina, the Cherokee Nation in Oklahoma, and the United Keetoowah Band of Cherokee Indians in Oklahoma.
+Additionally, the BIA Regional Director where the various tribes are located should also receive notice.

-- 1. Right to intervene in a state court action.
-The parent, Indian custodian, and tribe have the right to intervene in any involuntary foster care placement or termination of parental rights, and the notice must inform them of that right.
+- 1. Right to intervene.
+The parent, Indian custodian, and tribe have the right to intervene, and the notice must inform them of that right.
 25 U.S.C.
 1912(a); 25 C.F.R.
 23.11(a), 23.111(d)(6)(ii) and (iii).
-See In re C.P., 181 N.C.
-App.
-698 (2007) and In re A.R., 227 N.C.
-App.
-518 (2013) (both addressing the tribe's right to intervene under ICWA); see also In re J.H.S., 808 S.E.2d 624 (N.C.
-Ct.
-App.
-2018) (unpublished) (tribe intervened in N.C. neglect and dependency and TPR actions involving two Indian children).
-The right of the Indian custodian to intervene in the state court proceeding under ICWA is in addition to the to the statutory right to intervene in North Carolina's Juvenile Code.
+The right of the Indian custodian to intervene in the state court proceeding under ICWA is in addition to the intervention statute in North Carolina's Juvenile Code.
 See G.S.
 7B-401.1(h).
 Under ICWA, an indigent parent or Indian custodian has the right to court-appointed counsel in any removal, placement, or TPR proceeding.
 25 U.S.C.
 1912(b); 25 C.F.R.
 23.111(d)(6)(iv), (g).
 An Indian custodian will have the right to court-appointed counsel even though the statutory right to appointed counsel in an abuse, neglect, dependency, or TPR proceeding under North Carolina's Juvenile Code is limited to parents.
 See G.S.
 7B-602; 7B-1101.1. - 2.
-Voluntary and adoption proceedings.
-The notice requirements do not explicitly apply to adoption proceedings or voluntary proceedings.
-But, if there is reason to believe the child is an Indian child, the state court must ensure that the party seeking placement has taken reasonable steps to verify the child's status, which may include contacting the tribe(s) of which the child is believed to be a member or eligible for membership when a biological parent is a member of the tribe.
+Voluntary proceedings.
+The notice requirements do not explicitly apply to voluntary proceedings.
+But, if there is reason to believe the child is an Indian child, the state court must ensure that the party seeking placement has taken reasonable steps to verify the child's status, which may include contacting the tribe(s) of which the child is believed to be a member or eligible for membership when the parent is a biological member of the tribe.
 25 C.F.R.
 23.124(b).
-Because parents, Indian custodians, and the Indian child's tribe have certain rights and protections under ICWA, regardless of whether the proceeding is voluntary, involuntary, or an adoption (e.g., placement preferences), it may be prudent to provide the notice.
+Because parents, Indian custodians, and the Indian child's tribe have certain rights under ICWA, regardless of whether the proceeding is voluntary or involuntary (e.g., placement preferences), it may be prudent to provide the notice.